 The diversity of what can arise in the mind

+In general, when we meditate we come back to the bare experience of what is happening from moment to moment.
 This has a marvelous freshness.
 It’s an opportunity to take a rest from our obsessive habits and rigid assumptions.
 At the same time, any change in the way we experience things can be quite challenging.

 Experienced meditators have got used to the extraordinary diversity of what can arise in the mind.
 Thoughts and emotions can arise and dissolve without disturbing the underlying stability.
 However, when we start meditation the ride can sometimes seem bumpy.